rhaberer/4D-Printing-Programmable-Textiles/README.md

 # 4D-Printing - Programmable-Textiles
 from Ronny Haberer, Patrick Bösch

+note: 10.07.2020 \
+I've added a legacy gh-file and a library folder for Rhino5-users.

 4D-Printing describes the self assembly of 3D-printed objects over a period of time.
 With a structure printed on a stretched fabric, it is possible to “program” a textile.
 The goal of the project was to discover rules and evaluating the possibilities of this technology.